 - To ensure proper Load Testing tools and experience team is present for the same.

 - To measure the risk and cost involves in the testing.
 This will determine the cost of each execution in terms of CPU utilization and memory.

-- Determine the Defect tracking and reporting and there proper mapping with the requirements.
+- Determine the Defect tracking and reporting and their proper mapping with the requirements.

 - To verify the Upper limit of the system.

 - How system crashes or recovers.

 - A total number of transactions completed per request.

 - Whether or not transaction response stays steady or increases over time.